You May Also Like

 If you’re earning an associate’s degree as part of your medical assistant training, your coursework also will include general liberal arts subjects such as mathematics, English, sociology, psychology, and communication.

 At the completion of your medical assistant training, you’re likely to have a wide range of job prospects, according to the U.S. Bureau of Labor Statistics.
-Through 2024, jobs for medical assistants are expected to increase by 23 percent.
-That’s a much higher rate of growth than the projected average for that period.
+Through 2032, jobs for medical assistants are expected to increase by 13.9%.
+That’s a much higher rate of growth than the projected average for that period (5%).

 As the baby boomer population ages, and medical advances allow people to live longer with chronic conditions, the need for healthcare services will continue to grow to accommodate an increasing demand for care.
-With 591,300 medical assisting jobs in the United States in 2014, your MA training could allow you to qualify for the additional 138,900 positions expected to open up by 2024.
+With over 743,000 medical assistants in the United States in 2021, your MA training could allow you to qualify for the additional 117,800 positions expected to open up by 2031.

 Whether your medical assisting training leads you to a physician’s office or medical center, the field of healthcare is constantly growing and changing.
 With MA training, you’ll be qualified to assist physicians by performing clinical and/or administrative duties as practices expand and workloads increase to meet a growing need for patient care.